jm12312/jm12312/README.md

 ## 👨‍🎓 About Me

-- 🎓 Third-year Computer Engineering student at **D. J. Sanghvi College of Engineering**
+- 🎓 Final-year Computer Engineering student at **D. J. Sanghvi College of Engineering**
 - 🧠 Passionate about **Machine Learning**, **NLP**, **Computer Vision**, and **Web Development**
 - 💡 Full-stack experience with **Flask**, **React**, **Node.js**, and **MongoDB**
 - 📈 Kaggle enthusiast